The Modern Resume Resume Fundamentals and Strategy

 When a candidate correctly points out a big business problem during the first quick chat, the recruiter stops being just a "bouncer" and starts being your "helper inside the company."
 They will actually tell the Hiring Manager, "You need to talk to this person; they truly get our business, not just the tasks."

-Don't swap out the keyword; make it better.
-Write: "Looked after Money Management (Budgeting) for three departments."
-This includes the word the recruiter searches for but proves to the Hiring Manager that you understand how much money is involved in the task.
+What to do: Don’t swap out the keyword — make it better.
+Write: "Oversaw Financial Management (Budgeting) across three departments."
+This passes the recruiter’s search filter while proving to the hiring manager that you understand the scope involved.

-There is no place for "being modest" on a high-stakes application.
-Being clear is not being rude.
-Using the right words for the industry shows you are an insider.
-If you are scared to use the words used by leaders, you are telling the company you aren't ready to be a leader.
-Experienced recruiters don't hire "nice" people; they hire people who are a "safe bet."
-If your words are soft, you look like a financial risk because you clearly don't know what the "market's main problems" are.
+Yes.
+Confidence is not arrogance on a high-stakes application.
+Using precise industry language shows you are an insider.
+If you avoid the words leaders use, you are telling the company you aren’t ready to be one.
+Recruiters don’t hire "nice" candidates; they hire people who are a safe bet.
+Soft language signals that you don’t know what the market’s real problems are.

-Stop trying to be "friendly" on paper and start being "sure of yourself."
-Use the language of the job you want, not the job you have now.
-If the industry calls it "Smart Buying," don't call it "Getting Supplies."
-Being exact is what a real professional does.
+What to do: Use the vocabulary of the role you want, not the role you have now.
+If the industry calls it "Strategic Procurement," don’t call it "Getting Supplies."
+Precision is what a real professional does.

-Numbers are good, but the "Method" is what proves you have the skill.
-If you don't have a story about saving millions, you must prove you understand the process that saves millions.
-Most people fail because they only say what they did (tasks) instead of how they fixed the problem (methods).
-Even without a percentage showing growth, you can describe how complex the situation was, who was involved, and the important "why" behind your actions.
+Numbers help, but the method is what proves expertise.
+Most people fail because they describe what they did (tasks) instead of how they solved the problem (methods).
+Even without a growth percentage, you can describe how complex the situation was, who was involved, and why your actions mattered.

-Use action words that show a result.
-Instead of "Was in charge of project updates," use "Made standard reports for all teams so that leaders were all on the same page."
-You don't need a number to show you took something messy and made it professional.
-That is the proof the Hiring Manager is looking for.
+What to do: Use action words that show a result.
+Instead of "Managed project updates," write "Standardized cross-team reporting so that senior leadership stayed aligned on project status."
+You don’t need a number to show you turned something chaotic into something professional.
+That is the proof the hiring manager is looking for.

 Take Control Before the Meeting